 We can apply the previous reasoning to understand the impact of idiosyncratic risk on the responses to a monetary policy shock.
-In particular, note that a expansionary monetary policy shock has two effects that tend to offset each other, above and beyond the intertemporal substitution in response to a change in the real interest rate that is already captured by the RANK model.
+In particular, note that an expansionary monetary policy shock has two effects that tend to offset each other, above and beyond the intertemporal substitution in response to a change in the real interest rate that is already captured by the RANK model.
 First, the interest rate reduction implies a redistribution from (rich) lenders to (poor) borrowers, which reduces wealth dispersion.
 We refer to this as the interest rate exposure channel.
 On the other hand, the monetary expansion raises average labor income but lowers aggregate dividends.
-For households with productivity above a certain threshold, total (non-interest) income increases, but this is not the case for low productivity households, which experience a decline in that income.
-To see this formally, define a household's income (excluding interest) as:
+For households with productivity above a certain threshold, total (noninterest) income increases, but this is not the case for low-productivity households, which experience a decline in that income.
+To see this formally, define a household's income (excluding interest) as which we can rewrite in terms of aggregate output and the markup as follows:

-$$Y_t(j) \equiv \Xi_t(j)W_t N_t + \Theta_t(j) \ D_t$$
+$$Y_t(j) \equiv \Xi_t(j)W_tN_t + \Theta_t(j)D_t,$$